code-rush/givel-info/givel/README.md

   - IMPORTANT: Handle that the users should not be able to create empty post on the client side.

 - **edit post**
-  - Path: /api/v1/users/posts/
+  - Path: /api/v1/users/posts/{user_email}
   - Method: **PUT**
   - Content-Type: application/json
   - Data: content, id, key
   - Return: *200 OK* Status Code and message if post edited successfully.
   - Description: Edits post content.
-Once post is created, only the content is allowed to be edited.
+Once post is created, only the content is allowed to be edited. {user_email} is the email id for the one editing the post.
+                 Only the creator of the post can edit the post.
+If someone else trys to edit the post, it raises a BadRequest Exception.

 - **get user's posts**
   - Path: /api/v1/users/posts/{user_email}